 How to eat grilled bananas

-Chuoi nuong is served hot and should be eaten hot to fully feel the temptation of the delicious coconut milk and the softness of the grilled banana.
+Chuoi nuong is served hot and should be eaten hot!
+This is the best wait to enjoy the delicious coconut milk and the softness of the grilled banana.
 Before you take a bite into a delicious banana goodness, make sure you mix up the ingredients well.
 And don’t feel afraid to add a lot of coconut milk because in fact, it only makes it better.
 Sesame seeds or peanuts are definitely a plus.
 Other than that, go to town!
 Let your tongue enjoy the mix of flavors.
-Don’t forget to ask for seconds 😉
+Don’t forget to ask for seconds!